 - 4 Roma tomatoes, halved lengthwise

-- 1 Tbsp. cold pressed extra-virgin olive oil
+- 1 tablespoon cold pressed extra-virgin olive oil

 - 1 large garlic clove, minced

-- 2 tsp. fresh oregano leaves, chopped (you can substitute with dry oregano)
+- 2 teaspoon fresh oregano leaves, chopped (you can substitute with dry oregano)

 - 1/2 teaspoon fresh ground black pepper

 Preheat the oven or your toaster oven to 450 degrees F. Put the oven rack in the middle position.
 Line a baking sheet with parchment paper.
 Cut tomatoes sides up and arrange on the baking sheet in a single layer.
 Drizzle with olive oil and balsamic vinegar.
 Sprinkle garlic, salt, pepper, coriander and oregano on the tomatoes.
 Roast for 30 minutes, until the tomatoes are wrinkled and caramelized.
 Serve warm or at room temperature.